Manage Your Schedule

 Retake a Class

 If you received a grade lower than an A, you may be eligible to retake the class and remove the first grade from your grade point average.
-If you wish to pursue this option, you must visit your advisor and/or Student Central on Union to complete an Extended-X (EX) Petition.
+If you wish to pursue this option, you must visit your advisor to complete an Extended-X (EX) Petition.

 You may apply for an Extended-X for a maximum of three courses or 10 credit hours, whichever comes first.
 You may only replace a grade for a course once.